scollier/SATraining/spcContainers.md

 atomic uninstall test
 ```

-So lets attempt a more comprehensive example
+###Building your own SPC - Example 2

-We build a Dockerfile that looks like:
+We construct a Dockerfile that looks like:

 ```
 FROM 		rhel7